Microvolunteering is the best way for people who are looking to help in short, convenient, bite-sized chunks.

 Take a look at some of the microvolunteering activities you can do.

-Between 19 July – 11 August take 15 minutes on a walk or in your garden to count the different species or how many of one species of butterfly that you can see.
+Each year take 15 minutes whilst on a walk or in your garden to count the different species or how many of one species of butterfly that you can see.

 Once a year help to identify reptiles and amphibians as well as their eggs, larvae and calls.